DerPhantomCoder/remailer/README.md

 - log_level: The log level to write to the log, 1 of DEBUG, INFO, WARNING, ERROR, CRITICAL
 - log_messages: A boolean to enable logging of messages to be anonymized.
 Used for diagnosing bugs.
 This adds a header to the outgoing message to inform that the message was logged.

+The recommended location for the log is /var/log/mail/remailer.log.
+This location is labeled as sendmail_log_t in SELinux so that the remailer has permission to write its log there.
+If you choose another location you will need to configure the SELinux permissions appropriately.

 ## Address alias database
 The remailer has another option `--makedb` which creates the DBM aliases file.